 What’s the Purpose of Lanugo?

 Lanugo serves a great purpose inside the uterus.
 It helps the cheese-like substance, called vernix, to adhere to the baby’s skin by acting as a physical anchor.
-Without lanugo, the vernix wouldn’t have a chance of sticking to the smooth skin.

 This, in turn, helps the vernix fulfill its purpose of keeping the baby’s skin protected from the amniotic fluid.